briandconnelly/nicheconstruct/paper/01_introduction.md

 These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of phenotypes and their corresponding influence on the environment [@odling2003niche].
 Because of these feedback loops, populations may find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts beneath them.

-Here, we explore whether the selective feedbacks that arise niche construction can prolong cooperation.
+Here, we explore whether the selective feedbacks that result from niche construction can prolong cooperation.
 We build upon the model presented by @HANKSHAW to allow populations to modify their local environments in ways that affect fitness.
 We first use this model to address whether niche construction can extend the Hankshaw effect, allowing cooperation to keep hitchhiking as populations continually adapt.
 We then focus on how niche construction influences outcomes when isolated cooperator populations encounter populations of defectors, either through migration or through mutations that inevitably produce defectors that share the same adaptations.